 13. Check your phone is unlocked

-If your phone is unlocked you'll be able to use any sim card, which makes it easier if you switch to a contract in your new country.
+If your phone is unlocked you'll be able to use any SIM card, which makes it easier if you switch to a contract in your new country or region.

 14. Double-check all documentation

 In the final couple of days, make sure you have all relevant documentation together in a file.